-Growing plants in wooded areas are not impossible, but there are several environmental factors you should watch out for.
+Growing plants in wooded areas is not impossible, but there are several environmental factors you should watch out for.
 If you live in a cabin, then do a thorough job by cleaning the ground of any leaves and bugs.
 Do some measuring and determine the proper length and width your plant will need to grow correctly.
 Soil should be rich in nutrients, and leave some earthworms around your garden, so they nurture and enrich the soil.

 If you live in a wooded area, you might want to consider a fence or a diminutive form of small enclosure to prevent unwanted animals from reaching your garden.
 Woodland creatures like rabbits, squirrels, raccoons, and possums are always on the prowl for food.
 Be on the lookout for mice and rats since they are known to frequent forest areas.
 Deer are especially fond of leafy greens, so be sure to set up motion lights around your garden if any animal stumbles upon your garden.
 You may also consider some organic animal repellants to keep small animals away.
 There are organic repellants that naturally ward off animals through the scent of their most feared predators.